Leadership Presence

 A 1-1 session for each participant to:

-- Identify their personal stress-activitation patterns
+- Identify their personal stress-activation patterns

 - Apply the framework to a live leadership challenge.

-- Accerate and personalise behavioural shift
+- Accelerate and personalise behavioural shift

 This significantly increases the likelihood of sustained behavioural change.

-Faciliated Small Group Learning Hubs
+Facilitated Small Group Learning Hubs

 Small peer groups meet between sessions to: